 Fall is here which means I’ll soon be craving all sorts of comfort foods!
 Macaroni and cheese has always been one of my favorites, but it usually feels more like a “special occasion” dish.
 Maybe that’s because it’s usually loaded up with tons of cheese and butter without a lot of redeeming health benefits.
 I can’t justify having it for dinner every night, but sometimes a girl needs her macaroni.
 Am I right?
+That’s where this lighter broccoli macaroni and cheese comes in.

 So I played around with a traditional recipe, and switched some things up, namely adding broccoli and removing the massive amounts of butter.
 Ok, there were a few other changes, but read on for the full healthy baked macaroni and cheese recipe!

-Lighter Broccoli Mac and Cheese
+Lighter Broccoli Macaroni and Cheese

 A healthier version of traditional macaroni and cheese.